uchy4life/Uche_Portfolio/README.md

 - Mainstream young singles/couples are 23% more likely to purchase Tyrrells chips compared to the rest of the population.
 - Mainstream youngsingles/couples are 56% less likely to purchase Burger compared to the rest of the population

-I also tried to find out if our target segment( Mainstream Young Singles/Couples) tends to buy larger packs of chips.
+The project also tried to find out if our target segment( Mainstream Young Singles/Couples) tends to buy larger packs of chips.
 (add result of affinity to pack)

 - A preference for 270g packs, with Twisties being a popular brand in this size.